 A Hub of Opportunity

 The Sanctuary is a unique 16 square-kilometre natural habitat site located on the Arnhem Highway in the heart of Darwin’s Wetlands and Wildlife region.
-The Sanctuary aims to deliver exceptional lifestyle and investment opportunities with regulatory approvals in place to develop a fully master planned residential community.
+The Sanctuary will deliver exceptional lifestyle and investment opportunities and has all regulatory approvals in place to develop a fully master planned residential community.

-It will be complemented with a range of commercial and tourism offerings, which will take advantage of The Sanctuary’s exceptional road frontage, visible to high volumes of daily traffic on the Arnhem Highway.
+The 247 residential blocks (at a minimum size of two hectares) will be complemented with a range of commercial and tourism offerings, which will take advantage of The Sanctuary’s exceptional Arnhem Highway road frontage, visible to high volumes of daily traffic.

-Expressions of Interest are sought from developers to maximize the prime commercial opportunities of this unique, shovel-ready greenfield site that is well positioned to become the Top End’s newest tourism destination.
+Expressions of Interest are sought from developers to maximise the prime commercial opportunities of this unique, shovel-ready greenfield site that is well positioned to become the Top End’s newest community.

 Welcome to the Sanctuary